BoschSamuel/ADA_Project_2019/README.md

 The Dunnhumby dataset contains household level transactions over the period of two years from a group of 2,500 households that are frequent shoppers at a retailer.
 It contains the purchases of each household, and not just those arising from a limited number of categories.
 For certain households, demographic information as well as direct marketing contact history are included.
 The data is in a textual form, represented as a collection of .csv files where each file contains information from a certain table of a relational database.
 As such, the data can easily be loaded into a local schema or parsed using Pandas.
 We also expect the data to not contain many inconsistencies, since it must be exported from a database with a relational model.

-A description of some of the most useful files:
+Below we provide a description of some of the useful files for our project:

 `hh_demographic.csv` - 801 rows, ~45 KB
 This table contains demographic information for a portion of the households.